Piracy in the Atlantic World: Occupation

-The occupational background of the people who turned to piracy "came overwhelmingly from seafaring employments."
-Pirates customarily had experience in labour as merchant seamen, sailors of the royal navy, privateers, and sometimes as fishermen.
-It was beneficial to have experience within these occupations because life at sea was hard and dangerous.
+The people who became pirates "came overwhelmingly from seafaring employments."
+Pirates generally had experience in labor as merchant seamen, sailors of the royal navy, privateers, and sometimes as fishermen.
+It was helpful to have experience within these occupations because life at sea was hard and dangerous.
 Seafaring skills would ease the difficulty of pirate life and provide occupational advancement while on board.

-A vast majority of pirates also came from the crews of captured merchant vessels.
+The vast majority of pirates also came from the crews of captured merchant vessels.
 Frequently, captured merchantmen would volunteer to join the pirate crew.
 The captors were already "familiar with the single-sex community of work and the rigors of life-and death-at sea."
-They saw little difference between merchant and pirate life; understanding that their other option was death, the men usually volunteered to join ranks.
-This favoured the pirates because they preferred volunteers.
-This preference was reasoned by the fact that they were more likely to create social cohesion amongst the crew.
+They saw little difference between merchant and pirate life.
+Understanding that their other option was death, the men usually volunteered to join ranks.
+Pirates preferred volunteers because volunteers were more likely to bond with the crew.

 "Other pirates had been indentured servants, especially the fourteen-year variety."
-A fourteen-year indenture "meant that they had been transported to the colonies in punishment for crimes committed in England."
+A fourteen-year indenture "meant that they [the servants] had been transported to the colonies in punishment for crimes committed in England."
 Transferring from one life of crime to another was painless.

 Age

-According to Gilje and data collected during the American Revolution, the ages of pirates ranged from 14 to 50 years old.
+According to Gilje and data collected during the American Revolution, pirates ranged in age from 14 to 50 years old.
 More than half of this population was in their 20s, with the average age being 25.
-Less than 20 percent of the seamen were under 20 years old, and most of these individuals were 18 or 19.
+Less than 20 percent of the seamen were under 20 years old, and most were 18 or 19.
 While it was possible for a ship to include boys as young as 10 or 12, this was uncommon.
 In such rare cases, parents or guardians typically arranged and signed the boys onto the ships.
 Approximately 20 percent of the pirate population consisted of men in their 30s, 40s, and 50s.
-This smaller percentage was due to the fact that by the time a man reached his 30s, he often transitioned to a different occupation on land, turned to fishing, laboured on the docks, or had been lost at sea."
+This smaller percentage was due to the fact that by the time a man reached his 30s, he often either transitioned to a different occupation on land, turned to fishing, labored on the docks, or had been lost at sea."

 Aside from the criminal world of piracy, there were also the emerging colonies in North America.
-Gilje argues that while nearly as dangerous and deadly as becoming a pirate, colonialism in the Americas offered those who dared a chance at changing their socioeconomic place.
-In many ways, the freedom of colonialism and piracy are very parallel.
-Both are risky and dangerous, and give an individual the chance to make many decisions of their own accord.
+Gilje argues that while nearly as dangerous and deadly as becoming a pirate, colonialism in the Americas offered those who dared a chance to change their status in society.
+In many ways, the freedom and rewards of colonialism and piracy were similar.
+Both were risky and dangerous, and gave an individual the chance to make many decisions of their own accord.